nkh/ftl/config/ftl/man/ftl.md

                  «LEADER v v»        insert a virtual entries «LEADER v V»        removes virtual entries
                  «LEADER v e»        show virtual entries etag

+## Time Events
+You can register functions in *ftl* to be run at when a'Time Event' occurs.

+Set "time_event" in _ftlrc_ to a positive integer n, a 'Time Event' will occurs every n seconds.

+Register your function:

+        print_seconds(){ pdhn $SECONDS ; }
+        time_event_handlers[print_seconds]=print_seconds

+If you want your function to be run every 'x' seconds, you'll need to handle it yourself, *ftl* will call your function every 'n' seconds.

 ## Directory Changer